stepan-sadovnykov/JSHexLife/README.md

 # JSHexLife
-Reimplementation of my old pet project in JS
+Implementation of the The Game of Life in JS + CSS + SVG, without Canvas.

 Implemented:
-- hexagonal, triangular and square tesselations
+- Hexagonal, triangular and square tessellations
-- flat finite or toroidal surface
+- Flat finite or toroidal surface
 - Moore neighbourhood (Chebyshev distance = 1)
 - Von Neumann neighbourhood (Manhattan distance = 1)
-- hexagonal star, honeycomb and tripod neighbourhoods
+- Hexagonal star, honeycomb and tripod neighbourhoods
-- neighbourhood selection
+- Neighbourhood selection
-- tessellation selection
+- Tessellation selection
 - Conway's rules
+- Pausing
+- Click-editing (not recommended to use in Chrome, as its time to handle click events is at least O(n) of cell count)
+- Hotkeys:
+  - p: pause
+  - m/backtick: menu
-- click-editing
+  - R: restart
+  - Space: toggle cell under cursor
-- pausing
+  - Enter: force update

 Planned:
+- Saving/restoring rules
-- non-Conway rule configuration
+- Non-Conway rule configuration
-- rules with some randomness
-- cell ages
-- semi-transparent "paused" overlay
+- Semi-transparent "paused" overlay
+- Tessellation/neighbourhood dependence in the menu

 Considering:
-- Saving/restoring rules
+- Saving/restoring grid with rules
+- Rules with some randomness
+- Cell ages
 - Saving SVG
-- Saving/restoring grid with rules